Nobody Is Talking About These Hidden Startup Ideas (But They Are Profitable)

 The entry barrier is low because the tools are accessible, the skill gap in the market is wide, and most businesses would rather pay for a working solution than figure it out themselves.
 As an AI business ideas category, productised prompt engineering is one of the most accessible starting points available to a founder with genuine AI proficiency.

-2. Compliance Documentation Tools for Small Professional Practices
+2. Compliance Documentation Tools for Solo Professional Practices

 Solo and small group professional practices, physiotherapists, chiropractors, occupational therapists, psychologists, and independent pharmacists operate in heavily regulated environments but have no compliance staff.
 They need to maintain detailed documentation, meet privacy requirements, complete mandatory incident reports, and manage accreditation records.
 Most of them do this manually or with generic tools that were not built for their specific regulatory context.